Your practice can configure what details and options appear in My Kid’s Chart, PCC’s patient portal.

 - 6 Change the Default Logout Time in My Kid’s Chart

-Use the Patient Portal Manager tool to change or update what your patient portal users will see.
+Use the Configuration tab of the Patient Portal Configuration tool to change or update what your patient portal users will see.

-Turned Off By Default: Care Plans, as well as patient sex, race, ethnicity, preferred language, and smoking status are not visible in My Kid’s Chart by default.
-Your practice can add them to the patient portal with the Patient Portal Configuration tool.
+Turned Off By Default: Care Plans and Payments, as well as patient sex, race, ethnicity, preferred language, and smoking status are not visible in My Kid’s Chart by default.
+Your practice can check the boxes to enable these features.

 Set Age-Based Privacy: The age-based privacy setting sets the age of emancipation for patients in My Kid’s Chart.
 When a patient reaches this age, all of their medical information is automatically hidden from all portal accounts (including their own).
 Your office can grant account access to patients above this age on an account-by-account basis.
 For more information, read Patient Portal User Account Administration.

 Clinical Instructions: Your practice can share clinical instructions through the Patient Portal.
 You can add any generic chart note component to the Clinical Instructions, and they will apepar in the portal.

 Separate Configuration for the Patient Visit Summary Report: The configuration for Clinical Instructions in My Kid’s Chart is independent of the configuration for Clinical Instructions in the Patient Visit Summary Report.
 Read more here about configuring Clinical Instructions in the PVS.

 Personal Balance: The Personal Balance feature is turned on for all practices by default.
 This feature allows patients’ families to see their outstanding balance within the portal.
 The Personal Balance feature must be turned on before your practice can receive payments through the patient portal.